-l· Half term 1 Half term 2 e on from GCSE content to pre Half term 3 alf term 4 Half term 5 Half term 6 Tidii teriii 1 Hall term 2 Tian term 5 Core organic chemistry: Module 5- Physical Chemistry Intent for the topic Module 2- Foundations in chemistry- students explore a range of core concepts to bridge the gap between GCSE and A- Level, including atomic structure, moles, acids and their reactions, bonding and intermolecular forces.
+Half term 1 Half term 2 e on from GCSE content to pre Half term 3 alf term 4 Half term 5 Half term 6 Hall term 1 Hall term 2 Tiun term 5 Core organic chemistry: Module 5- Physical iistry Intent for the topic Module 2- Foundations in chemistry- students explore a range of core concepts to bridge the gap between GCSE and A- Level, including atomic structure, moles, acids and their reactions, bonding and intermolecular forces.
 Module 3- Periodic table and energy: students begin to learn about the periodic table and the nature of periodicity, how these link into energy changes and the ways in which we can determine energy changes.
 Rate of reaction and equilibria are studied, and a focus on optimising rates of reactions with a view to ensure chemistry is made more sustainable. students begin to understand the various nomenclature conventions for a range of organic substances, and how to express these using a range of different formulae.
 Understand the reactions, uses and safety precautions to be taken when handling is crucial, as is how to analyse products of reactions instrumentally.
 Students begin to look at the first set of functional groups within the A-level course: alkanes, alkenes, alcohols and haloalkanes.
 Students also look at synthesis in organic chemistry and how structures can be identified using spectroscopy. chemistry and transition elements: understand how the impact of changing concentration on rate of reaction can be quantified.
-Module 6- Understand a greater range of organic chemicals than covered previously, to include aromatic Content mapping Module 2: Atomic stru substance, acid reactio and bon ns, redox, structure Module 3: the periodic table, changes, rates of reaction, re reactions & equilibria a sustainability. versible nd Module 4: no groups, hydrocarbons, organic syn analy omenclature of functional isomerism, aliphatic alcohols and haloalkanes, thesis and instrumental ytical techniques. compounds Topic 5- 5.1.1 How fast?
-Topic 6- 6.1.1 Aromatic compounds The CPAC practi cals are carried out a cross the course, as well as the formal t eaching of the sl kills required to complete th · · · · · · · · · · · · · · · · · · · An introduction to the more complex Interpreting trends in reactivexplaining this using the perioof The use of drawn enthalpy continuities complex calculate Drawing and interpreting reaction graphs.
-Further development of prochemistry skills. dic table. ycles to ions. ate of Organic chemistry notation for molecules and reaction mechanisms.
-Nomenclature for different functional groups.
-The practical techniques and health and safety considerations for organic synthesis practicals.
-More sophisticated practical techniques for monitoring rate of reaction.
+Module 6- Understand a greater range of organic chemicals than covered previously, to include aromatic Chemistry Content mapping Module 2: Atomic structure, quantities of substance, acid reactions, redox, structure and bonding Module 3: the periodic table, enthalpy changes, rates of reaction, reversible reactions & equilibria and sustainability.
+Module 4: no groups, hydrocarbons, organic syn analy omenclature of functional isomerism, aliphatic alcohols and haloalkanes, thesis and instrumental ytical techniques. compounds Topic 5- 5.1.1 How fast?
+Topic 6- 6.1.1 Aromatic compounds The CPAC practi cals are carried out a cross the course, as well as the formal t eaching of the sl kills required to complete th , Key skills developed An introduction to the more complex calculations in A-level chemistry, with more focus on multi-step processes.
+Nomenclature for inorganic chemistry (formulae, equations).
+Introduction to practical chemistry with more focus on precision and handling of more hazardous chemicals.
+Interpreting trends in reactivexplaining this using the perioof The use of drawn enthalpy control visualise complex calculate Drawing and interpreting reaction graphs.
+Further development of prochemistry skills. dic table. ycles to ions. ate of I and reaction mechanisms I More sophisticated practical techniques for monitoring rate of reaction.
 Develop calculation skills further, including the use of logs.
 Drawing and use of rate of reaction graphs.